72 Hours In Phnom Penh

 Time For Action!

-Modern travel tips Whether you use them to find out more about the Angkor temples or get help locating the trendiest spot in town, everyone can benefit from mobile mastery.
+All about the app Whether you use them to find out more about the Angkor temples or get help locating the trendiest spot in town, everyone can benefit from mobile mastery.
 Google Maps and Street View: With the updates to the Google StreetView having taken place in 2014, Siem Reap and the Angkor Wat complex have been digitised to help you explore the vast historical site.
 The Street Maps are still an invaluable tool for helping you find your way around the immense and iconic temple, or for aiding you in your quest to find that elusive restaurant in town!
 Angkor Wat Cambodia Tour Guide: This excellent app from Guiddoo will help educate you about the temple complex with its fantastic audio-visual travel guide explaining the history and the most popular temples around.
 It provides you with enough information to go exploring the vast site solo, if that’s how you roll.
 Cambodia Language Guide: Created by World Nomads, this app can help you in a sticky language situation, which is bound to happen if you don’t have any Khmer in your vocab.
-With a directory of phrases, you can attempt the local language, and the audio is on hand to assist […]
+With a directory of phrases, you can attempt the local language, and the audio is on hand to assist your pronunciation […]

 Destinations from Phnom Penh.
 Why not get going?